 And with her 198th meeting, Mandi made enough sales to go to print in October 2018.

 Because the previous summer was so difficult for both her and the kids, Mandi was determined to make the summer of 2019 different and intentional.
 She decided on a couple of business goals and hit them both by August.
 In her view, it was a good example for her kids to see how to dedicate themselves to a goal.
-The life lessons didn’t end there: She showed that when you achieve your goals, instead of striving and striving, it’s okay to stop and celebrate that win.
+The life lessons didn’t end there: She showed that when you achieve your goals, it’s okay to pause and celebrate the win.

 What motivates Mandi?
 Just like with pacing, she doesn’t want to fly under the radar in anything she does.
 She wants to be noticed.
-She speaks at N2 Conferences and spends most of her time meeting and surrounding herself with people who are where she wants to be.
+She speaks at N2 Conferences.
+She spends most of her time meeting and surrounding herself with people who are where she wants to be.
+She represents hundreds of Area Directors as a member of the N2 Publishing advisory board, weighing in on big business decisions.
 And she’s keeping pace all the while.